UTKARSHK1506/UTKARSHK1506/README.md

 ---

 ## 🚀 Featured Projects
 🔹 JARVIS – Built using Python, speech recognition, NLP, and AI models, this voice-commanded multimodal assistant supports text & image generation, bidirectional speech processing, intelligent search, and task automation.
-It demonstrates practical implementation of real-time AI and automation workflows.

 🔹 House Price Predictor – A Machine Learning regression project that predicts house prices based on features like location, area, number of bedrooms, and more.
 Built using Python, pandas, scikit-learn, and Matplotlib for data preprocessing, model training, and visualization.